AOA-accredited CME sponsors will report your participation for you. Here's how to report other CME activities you've

 The following are ineligible for AOA CME credit:

-Category 1-A credit may be earned by attending formal, face-to-face osteopathic programs that are sponsored by AOA-Accredited Category 1 CME Sponsors.
+Category 1-A credit also may be earned by attending formal, face-to-face osteopathic programs that are sponsored by AOA-Accredited Category 1 CME Sponsors.
 See the list of AOA Category 1 CME Sponsors.

 For a listing of upcoming programs that are eligible for Category 1-A credit, please refer to our CME Search tool.